-- 5. St. Augustine: Two 'Cities': Rome and Christendom The City of God and the 'Civitas Terrena' 'True Justice is not of this world.'
-Readings: Selections from The Political Writings of Saint Augustine at 'Owl' site - 6.
-St. Augustine: Christian Pessimism and Christian Platonism Readings: Selections from The Political Writings of Saint Augustine at 'Owl' site - 7.
-St. Thomas Aquinas: Christian Aristotelianism Natural Law, Politics and Justice Readings: Selections from Aquinas's theory of law and politics, posted at 'Owl'.
-Note: The chapter from Politics and Vision (1960, 2nd edition 2004!) on "Church and State" in the middle ages is recommended if you are interested.
-It's not at all compulsory.
-Available at 'Owl''.
+7. St. Augustine: Two 'Cities': Rome and Christendom

+The City of God and the 'Civitas Terrena'

+'True Justice is not of this world.'

+Readings: Selections from The Political Writings of Saint Augustine at 'Owl' site; see the sub-folder on "Fallen Nature and the Two Cities"

+- 8. St. Augustine: Christian Pessimism and Christian Platonism - Readings: Selections from The Political Writings of Saint Augustine at 'Owl' site; see the sub-folders on the "empty dreams of the classical political philosophers", and on the fate of all "earthly kingdoms". - 9.
+St. Thomas Aquinas: Christian Aristotelianism Natural Law, Politics and Justice Readings: My selection of "Aquinas Quotes" from his theory of law and politics, posted at 'Owl' in the St. Thomas Aguinas: theory of law" sub-folder.